 Following are some examples of SMART goals for nurses:

 1. I will complete my required CEUs in the next six months.

 2. I will ask every patient about his or her spiritual needs during the next shift that I work.

-3. By March, I will apply to at least three jobs that incorporate my interests and expertise in palliative care nursing.
+3. By March, I will apply to at least three jobs that incorporate my interests and expertise in nursing.

 4. By January 1st, I will have completed all of my goal-specific assignments for school so that they are out of the way and free me up to focus on studying for finals during the month of December.